-A research period of two weeks in Dansateliers Rotterdam, which I dedicated on working on the Art of Performance.
+A research period in Dansateliers Rotterdam, which I dedicated on working on the Art of Performance.

 I wanted to concentrate on the commitment one is making while performing.

 I tried to create physical ‘paintings’ to expose on public locations for a long period of time.
-Within these paintings I strive to strip the situation from unnecessary form and translate the essence of ‘a need’ we have into a physical expression which the performer tries to sustain.
+Within these paintings I strive to strip the situation from unnecessary form and expose an image that translates the essence of ‘a need’ we have into a physical expression.
+The performer tries to sustain this expression.

-The moving images that I worked on wanted to translate (in this case) humans’ need of: ‘giving meaning’ to our life.
+The moving images, paintings, that I worked on in this research were focused on humans’ need of: ‘giving meaning’ to our life.

 One of ‘getting up’ and another of ‘trying again’.

 We ‘get up’ for our needs and for whatever motivates us.
-For an outsider our intrinsic motivations barely translate.
+For an outsider our intrinsic motivations barely translates.
 They only make sense to ourselves, to us.

 The absurdity of human’s existence is displayed in our attempt to live a life full of meaning and purpose in an indifferent universe.
 We create meaning in spite of objective meaninglessness.